Yandex Cloud

 Access policies enforce explicit restrictions, unlike roles, which grant explicit permissions.
 The relationships between access policies and roles are as follows:

 • Access policies do not replace roles, but add an extra layer of access control.
-To perform operations, users still require the relevant roles, regardless of the exisiting access policies.
+Users still need relevant roles for operations, regardless of the access policies in place.

 • To manage access policies, a user must have one of the following roles: